madclouds/RNProjectHost/README.md

 1. Open `RNProjectHost.xcodeproj` in Xcode
 2. Build and run (⌘R)

-The app initializes React Native on launch and displays the RNProject module as root view controller.
+The `AppDelegate.swift` contains the initialization code that starts React Native and displays the RNProject module as root view controller.